Portsmouth votes to approve collective bargaining for city employees

 The push was led by Portsmouth Professional Fire Fighters & Paramedics Union Local 539, which held a rally beforehand to garner support.
 The union emphasized the move would benefit all city employees, not just firefighters, giving them a seat at the table to bargain for better wages and working conditions, and help fire, police and other city departments better retain workers.

+“I think collective bargaining and unionization of city workers, works.
+I think it’s important.
+I think it’s fair, and it’s fair to all employees,” Psimas said on Tuesday in support. “… I also worry and think about the fact of what we spend to train all of our city workers, particularly our police and fire, but also our general wage employees.
+We spend a lot of investment, and time and money and energy to keep those employees, and we want to keep them here, we don’t want them to run to Chesapeake and run to Virginia Beach.”

+That vote 7-0 back in 2020 eventually led to the submittal this July of the ordinance that went before council on Tuesday.

-Critics of the move said it could affect operations and increase costs for taxpayers.
+Critics of the move, including Interim City Manager Mimi Terry and Police Chief Stephen Jenkins talked about how collective bargaining could affect operations and increase costs for taxpayers.

+“I hope the citizens understand what this is going to mean for them.
+We are about to go through budget deliberations, what is it going to cost the city?”
+Terry said, who . “… and when I think about the impact this is going to have on a city that’s trying to pull itself up and move forward, I could that a heavy lift for the city, and who’s gonna save us from that?”

+Councilman Bill Moody in voting yes said this will help provide consistency for public workers, who might see changes depending on the future makeup of city hall.